dennisinteractive/behat-references-generator/README.md

 You can find the screenshots of failing tests on the `files/screenshots` folder

 ### @todo
-- [ ] make field mapping work
+- [x] make field mapping work
-- [ ] make overrides for image fields work
+- [ ] make default content for image fields work
-- [x] make overrides for content fields work
+- [x] make default content for node fields work
 - [ ] make yml overrides for image fields work
 - [x] make yml overrides for content fields work
-- [ ] make custom overrides for image fields work
+- [ ] make step definition overrides for image fields work
-- [x] make custom overrides for content fields work
+- [x] make step definition overrides for content fields work
 - [ ] make url aliases work on nodes, terms and images
 - [ ] fix php errors when running tests
 - [ ] allow to have more than one alias for the same field name
+- [ ] support default content for terms
+- [ ] support content generation for terms
 - [ ] update readme